gildas/gitflow-pr-sandbox/README.md

 git push -u origin hotfix/1.0.1
 ```

-When all bugs have been fixed and the QA process is done, the hotfix should be published to created a PR:
+When all bugs have been fixed and the QA process is done, the hotfix should be published to created a Pull Request:

 ```sh
 git flow hotfix publish
 ```

-If you already use my [git flow hooks](https://github.com/gildas/gitflow-hooks), the PR will be automatically created.
+If you use my [git flow hooks](https://github.com/gildas/gitflow-hooks), the Pull Request will be automatically created.

-Otherwise, create the PR:
+Otherwise, create the Pull Request:

 ```sh
 gh pr create \